kuljitsingh-crypto/react-native-template/README.md

 #### Google Sign in

 * Step 1:  update the info.plist
-create a new CFBundleURLTypes and  CFBundleURLSchemes if not exist or add new string values IOS_REVERSED_CLIENT_ID ,if exists
+create a new `CFBundleURLTypes` and  `CFBundleURLSchemes` if not exist or add new string values `IOS_REVERSED_CLIENT_ID` ,if exists

+To obtain IOS_REVERSED_CLIENT_ID, go to the Google Cloud Console and copy the `"iOS URL scheme"` from your iOS client in the "OAuth 2.0 Client IDs" section or you can download the client id in  json and copy the `IOS_REVERSED_CLIENT_ID` from josn file

 ```bash
   <key>CFBundleURLTypes</key>
     <array>